Getting started with environmental sustainability

 Buildings – water and energy use

-Think about the energy you use in your building – minimise where possible
+Buildings can be big users of energy, even when activities aren’t taking place.
+Think about the energy you use in your building and minimise where possible.

 Buildings – waste and pollution

-Consider how waste is generated and disposed of.
-Think about how you could reduce the waste you produce and recycle what you can
+When there are multiple users and multiple people responsible for waste, it’s important to consider how waste is generated and disposed of strategically.
+Think about how you could reduce the waste you produce and recycle what you can, but also how you implement this.

-Small gains like switching paper towels to washable towels all add up
+Small gains like switching paper towels to washable towels all add up.
+Use eco-friendly cleaning products and reusable rather than single-use items.

 Your site – nature and biodiversity